Shelby Houlihan: 2014: NACAC

-2016 Olympics
+2016: Olympics

 Houlihan qualified for the 2016 Summer Olympics in the women's 5000 meters after finishing second in the US trials to Molly Huddle.
 When she finished the race, Houlihan cried.
 Houlihan said of the moment, "I've been working for that moment my entire life and for it all to come together and happen was one of the most amazing experiences of my life".

 Houlihan placed fourth in her heat in the 5000 m preliminary at the Olympics, qualifying her for the final.
 Houlihan placed 11th in the 5000m final with a time of 15:08.89, finishing as the highest-placing American.
 After the race, she said, "I didn't place as high as I wanted to, and I've got to take that as a learning step and just try to move forward and make me stronger.
 I wouldn't have guessed I'd be doing the 5K this year.
 Ideally, I'd like to stick with it.
 Once I get the (mileage) volume up and get more aerobically strong, I'm going to be even more of a threat.
 I'm excited to see where that could take me."

 Houlihan's hometown minor league hockey team, the Sioux City Musketeers, honored her after the Olympics with an ovation and ceremonial first puck.

-Late 2016 season

 Houlihan placed 6th in 4:23.0 at the 2016 Fifth Avenue Mile.